 No employee shall be required to work in any situation that would threaten or endanger their health or safety and the Employer shall notify employees of any known health or safety risks prior to an IP agreeing to provide services to a specific client.
 Such situations include: bodily harm to the employee, threatening behavior of the client to the employee, sexual harassment of the employee by the client or by persons in the household, or any other situation that would be a threat to the employee's health.
 Any employee who believes in good faith that their health and/or safety is in imminent danger at an assigned work location may leave that location immediately and contact a case manager, supervisor, or Employer representative.
+If after review and investigation of the incident giving rise to the belief of imminent danger it is determined that the employee shall be paid for their entire typical shift, including all travel time and travel miles (except for errands not performed) the employee would have been paid had the shift been completed as scheduled.

 If the employee believes the client may be in danger, the employee should call 9-1-1 or other emergency services.